 Just like an old car loses power and efficiency over time, an older AC may not be able to properly cool your home as well as it did when it was first installed.

 According to Energy Star, if your AC is older than 10 years old, you should think about replacing it.
-Not only will a newer AC ensure your home reaches sub 80 degree temperatures, it can also save you up to 20% on cooling costs.
+Not only will a newer AC ensure your home reaches sub 80-degree temperatures, but it can also save you up to 20% on cooling costs.

 What to do: